“The tongue can bring life or death; those who love to talk will reap the consequences.” Proverbs 18:21- 21

 God, we thank you for your word that clearly conveys your thoughts on gossip and hurtful speech.
 We ask that you reveal the areas we have fallen short in encouraging one another and forgive us for participating in the harmful talk that creates disunity and discord in our relationships and church family.
 We pray for the reconciliation of relationships that have been tarnished by our sin and opportunities to edify one another in the future.
 We ask that you protect our relationships, church, and community from the lies of the enemy that divide our thinking and speech.
 May we be unified in our efforts to obey your commands to love and forgive one another just as you have loved and forgiven us.
 In Jesus’s name, Amen.

-There are several areas of leadership in our church staff and each has specific roles they play to help guide the vision and ministry of our church.
+There are several areas of leadership in our church staff, and each has specific roles to help guide our church’s vision and ministry.
 These teams are the Executive Team and the Leadership Team.
-The Executive team assists the Senior Pastor to establish the vision of the ministry while the Leadership Team seeks to shape the strategy of the church.
-Let’s pray together for these teams (Executive Team: Brian Bloye, Steve Veale, Kevin Dunlap, Brian Kase; Leadership Team: Todd Hampton, Jessica Dixon, Kevin Bloye, Jeni Farnell, John Morgan, and Jason Chandler) as they prayerfully guide our staff and church to become fully devoted followers of Jesus.
+The Executive team assists the Senior Pastor in establishing the vision of the ministry, while the Leadership Team seeks to shape the strategy of the church.
+Let’s pray together for these teams (Executive Team: Brian Bloye, Steve Veale, Kevin Dunlap, Brian Kase; Leadership Team: Todd Hampton, Jessica Dixon, Kevin Bloye, Christie Meldrim, Nate Galloway, and Jason Chandler) as they prayerfully guide our staff and church to become fully devoted followers of Jesus.